 Oil and gas rallies ease as investors await fresh signals from Israel-Hamas war

+Shell soars to record highs as oil and gas markets await fresh signals from Israel-Hamas war

+Shell’s share price has surged to a record high, fuelled by rallying oil prices following Hamas’ attack on Israel last week, with conflict escalating in the region.

+The energy giant climbed 1.23 per cent on the FTSE 100 in today’s trading, rising to an all-time high of 2,755p per share – raising its value to more than £183bn.

-Commodity prices have steadied following last week’s bumper rally, with oil and gas markets awaiting further supply signals amid escalating geopolitical tensions in the Middle East.
+This comes with commodity prices steadying following last week’s bumper rally, with oil and gas markets awaiting further supply signals amid escalating geopolitical tensions in the Middle East.

 Oil prices have eased after the highest daily gains since April on Friday and the highest weekly gains since February.